votingworks/vxsuite/libs/cvr-fixture-generator/README.md

 - `--includeBallotImages` - whether to include images and layouts for cast vote records with write-ins
-- `--liveBallots` - whether to export a report for official ballots.
+- `--officialBallots` - whether to export a report for official ballots.
 By default the report is for test ballots.
 - `--scannerNames` - if provided with a comma-separated list of scanners, there will be cast vote records for each of the listed scanners.
 Otherwise, all records will appear to come from a single `scanner`.